HydroTherapy takes advantage of the physical properties of water such as buoyancy, hydrostatic pressure, and thermodynamics to name a few.

 Quoted from: Comprehensive Aquatic Therapy, Bruce Becker, MD and Andrew Cole MD.

 HydroTraining takes advantage of the physical properties of water such as buoyancy, hydrostatic pressure, and viscosity to name a few.

 HydroTraining allows for a high resistance, low impact environment to enhance a person’s physical training.
 The buoyancy of the water greatly decreases the impact forces your body is subjected to in traditional land based training methods thus allowing you to be physically active with a lower risk of injury.
 A body immersed in water essentially counter balances the downward effects of gravity with the upward force of buoyancy.

 The effects of viscosity increase the resistance up to 12% making it harder to work out in the water compared to on land.
 Hydrostatic pressure is the force that helps reduce swelling in an injured body part.

 The pools have varying depths to accommodate users.
 Our shallowest pool is 51″ (1.30m) deep, and our deepest is 60″ (1.52m).
 You must also consider how much buoyancy support you may require.
 Please check with the staff to see what is appropriate for you.

 For the physiotherapy services, there is no age restriction.
-To use the pools and the underwater training equipment, the minimum age is 14.

 The Canadian Physiotherapy Association defines physiotherapy as “The management & prevention of many physical problems caused by illness, disease, sport & work related injury, aging and long periods of inactivity.”